Take on any CX challenge with Pipeline+ Subscribe today.

 Josh Feast

-Josh Feast is the CEO and Co-Founder of Cogito.
-He is a serial entrepreneur and thought leader with a passion for creating innovative technology that helps people live more productive lives.
+Josh Feast is Verint’s General Manager of AI Coaching.
+He is an experienced technology innovator and thought leader with a passion for creating technology that helps people live more productive lives.
 He holds an MBA from the MIT Sloan School of Management and a Bachelor of Technology from Massey University in New Zealand.

 Contact author